ginstrom/kanji-recognition/cline_docs/codebaseSummary.md

    - 200 images per character (consistent across all characters)
    - Approximately 11.61 GB of data on disk

+7. For model training:
+   - Images are loaded from the LMDB database using the `KanjiLMDBDataset` class
+   - Data is augmented to simulate touch input variations
+   - Model is trained on binary images to match deployment conditions
+   - Evaluation metrics track performance on touch-like input

 ## Project Structure

 ```